Modular Hourglass Port, The Ideal Speaker Vent

 Another important factor to consider is that one extremity of the port is located on a flat panel, while the other is not.
 In practice, this means the profile cannot be perfectly symmetrical.

-The Modular Optimised Hourglass
+The Optimised Hourglass For Real Application

 Our design guarantees an uniform radiation velocity both at the vent’s exit and entrance: